pit5678/Data-Science-Bootcamp-8/README.md

 - Essential Python for Data Analyst
 - Dashboard

-you can find me on Linkedin:
+you can find my mini projects in https://replit.com/@thanapon21827?tab=repls, is easier to run them.